tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 ## Example: Counting Words in a File

-Suppose you have a text file, and want to count how many times each different words.
-This is a good job for a dictionary: we words will be the keys, and the associated value is how many times the word appears.
+Suppose you have a text file, and want to count how many times each different word occurs.
+This is a good job for a dictionary: words will be the keys, and the associated value is how many times the word appears.

 The word counts for a very small file might look like this: